 When Does the Program Start?

-The initial program meets in Upper Manhattan Saturdays from 9:30AM to 3:30PM from January through April.
+The initial program meets in Upper Manhattan on Saturdays from 9:30AM to 3:30PM from January through April.
 Students receive intensive instruction in English Language Arts and Math in the mornings to prepare them for the New York State Fifth Grade tests, followed by enrichment and creativity building programming in the afternoon, as well as several field trips.

 To apply for the City Smart Scholars Program, please click the link below: